happypeter/happypeter.github.com/resume.md

 contains open source hardware as well as software.
 The software contains drivers and apps.

+__2008.12 ~ present:__ [Tata][tata]

+Tata is a Qt project aiming at developing a data analysis program for scientific use.
+It contains wave form display and other data analysis functions.

 __2009.3~2009.10:__ [AXTU][axtu]

-AXTU is a Linux system updater, based on RPM, it has similiar work flow as YUM, but implemented in C++, it was created by Hansoft engineers, long time before I joined the development.
+AXTU is a Linux system updater, based on RPM, it has similiar work flow as YUM, but implemented in C++(Qt), it was created by Hansoft engineers, long time before I joined the development.
 What I added was:

  - epoch handling
  - obsolete tag handling

-__2008.12 ~ present:__ [Tata][tata]

-Tata is a Qt project aiming at developing a data analysis program for scientific use.
-It contains wave form display and other data analysis functions.
-It is a SF.net hosted open source project.

 __2008.8 ~ 2008.9:__ Meego and Andriod